Note* – Post updated and corrected for 2023

 When selecting where to store your belongings there are many things to consider- location, security, convenience, and size to name a few.
-One of the most crucial considerations however is often price.
-When you’re using storage for long periods of time, it makes sense to shop around for the best price before filtering your options in-line with your other requirements.
+One of the most crucial considerations, however, is often price.
+When you’re using self-storage for long periods of time, it makes sense to shop around for the best price before filtering your options in-line with your other requirements.

-We’ve broken down the costs of storage to help you make an informed decision.
+We’ve broken down the costs of self-storage to help you make an informed decision.

 This differs depending on unit size, but for an average 50 sq. ft. unit you will pay around £140pcm, which breaks down to a sq. ft. rate of £2.80.
 The bigger the unit, the smaller the cost per square foot!

 And if you’re wondering what is included in the price, here’s what you would get if you were storing with Titan Storage;

 - 24/7 controlled access to your unit – they’re your belongings, so you can visit them whenever you please!

 - Use of trollies to transport your things safely